mustbebuilt/psp-work-diary/guide.md

 ## **Step 2: Clone the Repository**

-Clone the repository either with a GitHub friendly editor like Visual Studio Code or via the command line.
+Clone the repository either with a GitHub friendly editor like Visual Studio Code or via the command-line.

-The command instructions are as follows:
+The command-line instructions are as follows:

 1. Open your terminal.
 3. Run the following command to clone your forked repository: